MarkRoddy/duckdb-pytables/README.md

 A DuckDB extension for using Python based functions in SQL queries.

-# Example
+# Table Function Example
+This extension includes a DuckDB Table Function which invokes a Python function you specify, and exposes the records it returns as a database table.

-Given a python script named `udfs.py` in your path with the following function:
+As an example, given a python script named `udfs.py` in your path with the following function:
 ```python
 def sentence_to_columns(sentence, rows):
     """